- Cyber incident signs

 Step 2: Safe browsing

-It is important to note that data entered in websites could be intercepted by criminals, especially when entering passwords or making online payments.
+It is important to note that data entered on websites could be intercepted by criminals, especially when entering passwords or making online payments.
 One of the best practices to enjoy safe browsing is to use a browser extension called “HTTPS Everywhere”.

 This will help enforce data encryption at motion.
 The page won’t render if the website supports deprecated or expired SSL or TLS.

-Another best practice is to block web ads by installing Ad blocker extensions in the browser you are using such as AdBlock for Google users or AdblockPlus for all internet browsers.
+Another best practice is to block web ads by installing Ad blocker extensions in the browser you are using, such as AdBlock for Google users or AdBlockPlus for all internet browsers.

 These web ads collect browser cookies and session information to provide targeted marketing campaigns.
 Adding this extension will stop ads from collecting your information.